- 1 How do I get to Rachel Sager Mosaics?

 Where will I eat?

-All lunches are included in your Ruins Project Experience.
+All lunches are included in The Ruins Project.
 We work with a local caterer who creates wholesome, organic, often locally grown and foraged fare to keep us going.

 Very nearby dining options include:

 Caporellas Italian Ristorante in Perryopolis is a basic red sauce joint with a nice bar.